 We have been successful in developing and implementing public relations programs for local, regional and national companies.
 These efforts have resulted in hundreds of millions of publicity impressions on national and local television, radio and in the print media in the form of news and feature stories highlighting our clients.

-Below are just a few samples of our public relations successes stories.
+Below are just a few samples of our public relations success stories.
 If you would like to see more client news reels, please contact us.

 When renound international humanitarian worker, Fred Cuny, went missing during the war in Chechnya his friends and family contacted John Snyder to help publicize his dissapearance in an effort to get the U.S. Government involved in the search for him.
 Cuny was in Chechnya doing a needs assessment for humanitarian aide.
 Snyder arranged several new conferences and booked Fred's brother, Chris Cuny on numerous news programs, such as the CBS Morning News and Good Morning America.
 It was later discovered that Fred Cuny had been executed by Chechen leaders.
 His remains were never recovered.